 - Justified the omission of fire rated glazing to the curved feature walls overlooking the main atrium

 - Specifying an enhanced smoke control system for the central open atrium and the reception atrium to maintain lower temperatures and ensure smoke was kept above the level required to keep escape routes clear

 - Including sprinklers in the specification to value engineer the entire solution requirements to a minimum

 - Using CFD (Computational Fluid Dynamics) modelling to justify exits to external balconies

 - Improving fire service access by considerately designing the landscaping to the building entrances.
 The slope on the site caused difficulty with travel to the fire fighting shaft entrances so FDS Consult UK worked with the architect to rate facilities, ensuring access arrangements were maintained and easily accessible without compromising the architecture and appearance of the building

-Thanks to FDS Consult UK’s innovative approach and value engineering expertise, the client was able to achieve cost savings of £5 million on the scheme whilst maximising profitability by justifying increased occupancy loads and completing a scheme that remained true to the architect’s vision.
+Thanks to FDS Consult’s innovative approach and value engineering expertise, the client was able to achieve cost savings of £5 million on the scheme whilst maximising profitability by justifying increased occupancy loads and completing a scheme that remained true to the architect’s vision.